Sonic Colors Remastered Listing Spotted in German Voice-Over Studio

 More Articles

-I hope this is real, I missed out on it because I never owned a Wii, and I have a Switch, now so regardless of rather this is Switch exclusive or multiplat I will be able to play it now.
+I hope this is real, I missed out on it because I never owned a Wii, and I have a Switch now, so regardless of rather this is Switch exclusive or multiplat I will be able to play it now.

+Seems a French retailer listed it now for Switch, PS4, and XB1, for 35 euros.
+Called Sonic Colors Ultimate supposedly.